 Thus, §4 is where we begin our discussion of GPL enforcement.
 This clause is where the legal teeth of the license are rooted.
 As a copyright license, GPL governs only the activities governed by copyright law - copying, modifying and redistributing computer software.
 Unlike most copyright licenses, GPL gives wide grants of permission for engaging with these activities.
-Such permissions continue and all parties may exercise them until such time as one party violates the terms of GPL.
+Such permissions continue, and all parties may exercise them until such time as one party violates the terms of GPL.
 At the moment of such a violation (i.e., the engaging of copying, modifying or redistributing in ways not permitted by GPL) §4 is invoked.
 While other parties may continue to operate under GPL, the violating party loses their rights.

-Specifically, §4 terminates the violators' rights to continue engaging in the permissions that otherwise granted by GPL.
-Effectively, their permissions go back to the copyright defaults - no permission is granted to copy, modify, nor redistribute the work.
-Meanwhile, §5 points out that if if the violator has no rights under GPL - as they will not once they have violated it - then they otherwise have no rights and are prohibited by copyright law from engaging in the activities of copying, modifying and distributing.
+Specifically, §4 terminates the violators' rights to continue engaging in the permissions that are otherwise granted by GPL.
+Effectively, their rights revert to the copyright defaults - no permission is granted to copy, modify, nor redistribute the work.
+Meanwhile, §5 points out that if the violator has no rights under GPL, they are prohibited by copyright law from engaging in the activities of copying, modifying and distributing.
+They have lost these rights because they have violated the GPL, and no other license gives them permission to engage in these activities governed by copyright law.